descendency/CozyNSM/INSTALL.md

 Hostname'
     * In the bottom left, set the hostname. (suggested: server.test.lan if you want test.lan as your domain.)
-    * In the left, click the interface connected to the Gigamon.
+    * In the left, click the interface connected to the network tap.
 Click the 'On' switch in the top right.
     * In the left, now click the interface connected to a switch (for analysts).
 Click 'Configure' in the bottom right-ish.